 Below is a simplified version of a buddy statement.
 It is very general to give you a sense of what a buddy statement should cover.
 Essentially your buddy statements will go something like the following:

 “John had no mental problems before he entered the service.
 He was social, had friends, and a job.
 John was excited to serve our country and defend our freedoms in Iraq.
 When John returned home he was different.
 John avoids his friends and family members.
 John now avoids large crowds and is generally isolated from other people.
 He even has trouble keeping a job because of his anxiety, depression, and what I believe to be PTSD.
 John has been very different since he returned home from Iraq.
 We love him unconditionally, but he just isn’t the same person anymore.”An Example VA Buddy Statement

 Our VA disability compensation lawyers find that most veterans use buddy statements in physical claims to show how their disabilities worsened or exist from active duty service.
 If your service records were destroyed or lost, using VA disability benefits buddy statements for physical claims may be a good idea.

 You can submit statements showing how your physical impairments worsened with your active duty service.
 For example, suppose you entered the military with back pain and when you were discharged your back pain was much worse.
-You can have friends, family, or service-members write a statement about how your back pain has worsened.
+You can have friends, family, or service-members write a lay statement about how your back pain has worsened.
 You may want them to write about activities you could no longer perform after leaving the service.
-For example, if you could mow your yard before service and could no longer do so after service, you want to write about that.
+For example, if you could mow your yard before service and could no longer do so after service, you want the Board of Veterans’ Appeals to know about that.
 Tell the VA the story of your injury and how it is now affecting your life more than before you entered the service.